 Note: As with the RCD it is good practice to check the Miniture Circuit Breaker (MCB) in the PSU.
 Switch all to the on position (lever up).
 If any do not stay up then there is a fault.

 On departure from the campsite

-- Switch off supply from the site, disconnect the cable at both ends. - Switch off RCD.
+• Switch off supply from the site, disconnect the cable at both ends.